Catastrophes: Insurance Issues

 Disaster losses along the coast are likely to escalate in the coming years, in part because of huge increases in development.
 One catastrophe modeling company predicts that catastrophe losses will double every decade or so due to growing residential and commercial density and more expensive buildings.

 Man-made catastrophes such as the attacks on the World Trade Center can also cause huge losses.
 The attacks led Congress to pass the Terrorism Risk Insurance Act (TRIA) in November 2002.
 Since then, TRIA has been reauthorized twice.
-The latest reauthorization, passed at the end of 2007, extends the law to the end of 2014.
+The latest reauthorization, passed at the end of 2007, extends the law to the end of 2014, at which time it will expire if it is not reauthorized.
+The U.S. Senate in a bipartisan vote passed an extension of TRIA in July 2014.
+Congress recessed for the August break without a bill from the House.
 TRIA provides a federal backstop for commercial insurance losses from terrorist acts, making it easier for insurers to calculate their maximum losses for such a catastrophe and thus to underwrite the coverage, see report on Terrorism Risk and Insurance.

 The typical homeowners insurance policy covers damage from a fire, windstorms, hail, riots and explosions—as well as other types of loss such as theft and the cost of living elsewhere while the structure is being repaired or rebuilt after being damaged.
 Commercial property insurance policies generally cover the same causes of loss with some variation, depending on the coverages selected.
 Flood and earthquake damage are excluded under homeowners policies—separate policies are available—but are covered under the comprehensive portion of the standard auto policy, which more than 75 percent of drivers who buy auto liability insurance purchase.